 It's also very important to keep them safe from humidity/dampness.
 Any moisture can quickly lead to mold and mildew forming on the models, which can create permanent stains (and allergy issues).
 Below is what was a beautiful Breyer no-warpaint chestnut pinto Indian Pony that was stored in a basement that got damp.
 The same thing can happen in warm temps with high humidity, or if water gets into your storage area.
 Plastic models are like sponges - They soak up moisture, odors, etc. and provide a great medium for mold and mildew to grow on.

 They can only absorb so much moisture, though, so don't think they're magic.
 You still need to insure the models are stored in a dry location, and if they get exposed to moisture, you should replace the packets with fresh ones.
-Some can be dried out in an oven and reused - See manufacturer's instructions.
+These can be dried out in an oven and reused - See manufacturer's instructions on our item page.

 Regardless of your packing or storage methods, the most important thing is to check on your models monthly and after any big storms or high-humidity periods.
 Damage can come on quickly, so "forgetting" them in storage can be disastrous.
 It's heartbreaking to open boxes and find models covered in mold spots, stained or broken!
 If at all possible, keep them on open display.
 When they need to be stored, check them often...
 They're valuable and worth keeping safe.